ARM-software/EndpointAI/ProofOfConcepts/Vibration/KalmanApp/README.md

 Processing can be downloaded from [here](https://processing.org/).

-All the details about the algorithms and the mathematics and described in Documentation/Summary.pdf
+All the details about the algorithms and the mathematics are described in Documentation/Summary.pdf

 The source code and python scripts are referring to the equations inside this documentation.